ThinkMarkets vs Libertex (Forex Club) Comparison

-ThinkMarkets offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 300 from Libertex (Forex Club).
+ThinkMarkets offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with ThinkMarkets or Libertex (Forex Club)?